 Kelingking Beach is located on the west coast of Nusa Penida Island, approximately 45-minute drive from Toya Pakeh harbour.

-The reason why Kelingking Beach is such a popular location is that the cliffs form the shape of a T-Rex dinosaur.
+The reason why Kelingking Beach is such a popular location and rated one of the best things to do in Nusa Penida is because the cliffs form the shape of a T-Rex dinosaur.
 The head of the T-Rex can be seen on the left of the bay and the body and tail wrap around to the right.

 Kelingking Beach has multiple viewpoints around the edge of the cliffs offering spectacular views up and down the coastline of Nusa Penida.